 Website Disclaimer - This site was built from the research, knowledge, and firsthand experience of Mike Skinner Jr. Some of the information contained within may be objectionable.
 I encourage those who wish to contribute to biographies or dispute interpretation of occurrences to reach out to me at sifujj@hotmail.com to discuss changes.

 My interest is in making this website a collaborative effort to preserve the history of Shaolin Kenpo in Washington State.
 I invite and welcome revision requests to the site.
+This IS the truth as it occurred, despite any claims to the contrary.

-Special thanks to the following for their contributions to the site to ensure it's continued validity and that the integrity of the information is preserved -
+Special thanks to the following for their contributions to the site to ensure its continued validity and that the integrity of the information is preserved -

 Sibok Clay Micheau, Sifu Mike Skinner Sr., Sifu Sue Messenger, Sifu Ben Galeana, Sifu Ray Warwick, Mr Bob Alexander, Mr Rob Ronald, Mr John Delia, Mr Wayne Toy, Mr David Wigent, Mr Barry Alexander, Mr Rich Beeman, Mr Brian Johnson, Mr Matt Skinner and Mark Skinner.
 Special thanks to Grandmaster Joe Rebelo, Grandmaster Ron Chap'el and Grandmaster Larry Tatum for knowledge on patch origin.

 The year was 1958.
 Martial Arts Legend Great Grandmaster Ralph Castro opened his first commercial school in San Francisco, California.
 He had been trained by William Kwai-Sun Chow while living in Hawai'i to the rank of Brown Belt and received his Black Belt from Edmund K. Parker, who is considered the "Father of American Karate."
 The differences between American Kenpo and Shaolin Kenpo are numerous.
 Both are an effective means of self-protection.
 Among GGM Ralph Castro's initial students were Rick and Maria Warwick.
-Rick Warwick is listed as one of GGM Castro's first ten students to reach Black Belt level.
+Rick Warwick is listed as one of GGM Castro's first fifteen students to reach Black Belt level.

 The floor space at the "H" Street location was limited and only allowed for about 12-16 adult students at a time.
 As students would receive their Black Belts, life would take them away and eventually the doors at this location were required to close.
 The Martial Arts revolution brought about by Bruce Lee, The Green Hornet and the Kung Fu Series had not yet piqued interest in the self-protection industry.
 Also, during this time, the 4th Floor of the Historic Finch Building was used as a training space, as was the space above the SPAR restaurant.
 All of these locations no longer exist.